react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 }
 ```

 You can also specify other props such as `drawerStyle` based on screen size to customize the behavior.
-For example, you can combine it with `openByDefault` to achieve a master-detail layout:
+For example, you can combine it with `defaultStatus="open"` to achieve a master-detail layout:

 ```js
 import { useWindowDimensions } from 'react-native';